machingclee/machingclee.github.io/static/media/462-execution-plan.36223b87.md

 **Example for `Notification_Logging`.**
 - If it has ~67,000 rows, autovacuum triggers at. $50 + 0.1 \times 67000 = 6750$ modifications
-- Current.
-6,723 modifications → approaching threshold but hasn't triggered yet
+- Currently: 6,723 modifications, approaching threshold but hasn't triggered yet
 - Meanwhile, 25 days of stale statistics means the query planner is working with outdated cardinality estimates

 **Performance implications.** Our application might experience: